raadlak/raadlak.github.io/TimeSeries.md

-The width of the box (Q1 to Q3) is called **interquartile range (IQR)** calculated as the difference between the 75th and 25th percentiles **(Q3 – Q1)**. <br> The lower fence is calculated as Q1 - (1.5 x IQR), and the upper fence as Q3 + (1.5 x IQR).
+The width of the box (Q1 to Q3) is called nterquartile range (IQR)calculated as the difference between the 75th and 25th percentiles Q3 – Q1) <br> The lower fence is calculated as Q1 - (1.5 x IQR), and the upper fence as Q3 + (1.5 x IQR).
 Any observation less than the lower boundary or greater than the upper boundary is considered a potential outlier.

-There are two more variations for box plots in seaborn **(boxenplot and violinplot)**.
+There are two more variations for box plots in seaborn boxenplot and violinplot)

-**Boxenplot** is letter-value plot, better suited when working with larger datasets
+oxenplotis letter-value plot, better suited when working with larger datasets

 ```python